Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Model

-The KR utility posits that the \textbf{reference distribution} is the player's distributional beliefs about the material payoffs, i.e., an element in $\Delta (K)$.
-Recall the Assumption \ref{assu:recent_belief}, which states that when the consumer is about to take an action at $h\in \mathcal{H}_c$, her reference distribution is determined by the consumer's recent belief at the current node, $\alpha_c(z|h)$.
-Thus, in essence, the reference distribution reflects the player's up-to-date distributional beliefs over potential material payoffs.
-The reference distribution is treated as fixed when the consumer evaluates different actions, according to the model of \cite{kHoszegi2006model,consumptionplan}.\footnote{In contrast, \cite{KR2007risk} considered an alternative concept of a ``choice-acclimating personal equilibrium'' (CPE), in which the player chooses both her reference distribution and her action simultaneously.}
+The consumer's \textbf{reference distribution} is a probabilistic belief about material payoffs, i.e., an element in $\Delta (K)$.
+According to Assumption \ref{assu:recent_belief}, at each decision node $h\in \mathcal{H}_c$, this belief is specified as to her up-to-date belief, $\alpha_c(\cdot |h)$.
+Furthermore, in line with the model of \cite{kHoszegi2006model,KR09}, the reference distribution is fixed while the consumer evaluates different actions.\footnote{In another paper, \cite{KR2007risk} considered an alternative concept of a ``choice-acclimating personal equilibrium'' (CPE), in which the player chooses both her reference distribution and her action simultaneously.}